Scott J. Demel, Ph.D.

 Associate Professor of Anthropology

 Ph.D.
 University of Wisconsin-Milwaukee (major in Archaeology, minor in Geology)

 Courses Currently Taught by Dr. Demel (bold = current semester)

 AN 101 Introduction to Physical Anthropology & Archaeology (2 sessions)

 AN 315 Myth, Mystery, and Fraud in Anthropology

-AN 355 Seminar in Archaeological Field Methods (archaeology summer field school, next 2020)
+AN 355 Seminar in Archaeological Field Methods (archaeology field school)

 AN 375 Archaeology Lab Methods

 AN 440 History of Anthropology

 AN 495 Special Topics in Anthropology (various courses):